zhangmh2/webistrano_new/README.md

     The default user is `admin`, the password is `admin!`.
 Please change the password after the first login.

+##Extras
+  net-ssh is fixed to 2.7 as anything above breaks webistrano web notifications using notify.js, enable when your about to deploy so you don't have to keep looking at deployments to see if they are done.

 ##Author
   Jonathan Weiss <jw@innerewut.de>